WillMoss11/Java-Sprint1/README.md

 - **Associations**:
   - An author can write multiple items (One-to-Many).
-  - An item can have multiple authors (Many-to-Many, handled via a join table `ItemAuthors`).
+  - An item can have multiple authors (Many-to-Many).
   - A member can borrow multiple items (One-to-Many).

 #### **Entity Relationship Diagram**